chebureki/DropLib/README.md

 ## Building
 Although possible, the build system is rather hackish as of right now, so just use the minified version for all your exploiting needs.
-(Build is done through the plugin Compile.rbxmx, where DropLib.lua is selected and the button in the plugin menu is clicked.
+(Build is done through the plugin Compile.rbxmx and Rojo(ask me on discord on how), where DropLib.lua is selected and the button in the plugin menu is clicked.
 A merged and minified version should be in workspace)